bareos/bareos/docs/manuals/source/DeveloperGuide/mediaformat.rst

 .. _BB01:

-Old Deprecated Tape Format
+Old Unsupported Tape Format
 --------------------------

 In Bacula <= 1.26, a `Block <#Block>`__ could contain
 `records <#Record>`__ from multiple jobs.
-However, all blocks currently written by Bacula/Bareos are block level BB02, and a given block contains records for only a single job.
+However, all blocks currently written by Bareos are block level BB02, and a given block contains records for only a single job.
 Different jobs simply have their own private blocks that are intermingled with the other blocks from other jobs on the Volume (previously the records were intermingled